 - NIST Draft Reports: NIST counts on stakeholders to review drafts of reports on a variety of AI issues.
 Drafts typically are prepared based on inputs from private and public sector individuals and organizations and then offered for public review on NIST’s AI website and via email alerts.
 Public comments help to improve them.
 Sign up for AI-related emails here.

 - Workshops: NIST convenes experts for single day, multi-day, and multi-week sessions to tackle key characteristics of AI trustworthiness and other AI-related topics.
 All workshops are virtual for now and readily accessible.
+Most use online discussion forums to encourage two-way communications.

 - AI Visiting Fellows: Accomplished Visiting Fellows bring thought leadership to foundational research for trustworthy and responsible AI, use-inspired AI research, AI hardware research, as well as AI related standards and evaluations conducted in NIST laboratories.